lodash/lodash/doc/README.md

 ### <a id="_forownobject--callbackidentity-thisarg"></a>`_.forOwn(object [, callback=identity, thisArg])`
 <a href="#_forownobject--callbackidentity-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L2142 "View in source") [&#x24C9;][1]

-Iterates over own enumerable properties of a given `object`, executing the `callback` for each property.
-The `callback` is bound to `thisArg` and invoked with three arguments; *(value, key, object)*.
+Iterates over own enumerable properties of an object, executing the callback for each property.
+The callback is bound to `thisArg` and invoked with three arguments; *(value, key, object)*.
 Callbacks may exit iteration early by explicitly returning `false`.

 #### Arguments
 1. `object` *(Object)*: The object to iterate over.